Panic on Philippine ferry caused vessel to capsize, killing at least 26, officials say

 “This is really a tragic event that has to be investigated,” coast guard Rear Adm.
 Hostillo Arturo Cornelio told reporters.

 The ferry was supposed to carry a maximum of 42 passengers and crewmembers but was overloaded, Cornelio said.
-He said investigators would also look into reports that the passengers were not provided life vests.
+He said investigators would also look into reports that the passengers were not wearing life vests as required by safety regulations.

 Asked how many people were on the boat, Cornelio said it was unclear if there were more than the 66 who died or were save.
 “We assume there could be more,” he said.